schwarzie2478/learning-az-204/docs/Concepts/sharded databases.md

 | Definition | `VIEW[{definition}][text(renderMarkdown)]`   |
 | Homesite   | `VIEW[{url}][text(renderMarkdown)]`          |
 | MS Learn   | `VIEW[{ms-learn-url}][text(renderMarkdown)]` |
 Use a (single) database that is shared by multiple services.
-Each service freely accesses data owned by other services using local [[ACID]] transactions.
+Each service freely accesses data owned by other services using local [[Atomicity Consistency Isolation and Durability|ACID]] transactions.